 - 3 tablespoons chopped fresh flat-leaf parsley

-- 4 (15 ounce) cans white beans (cannellini beans) -- no salt added, keep the liquid
+- 4 (15 ounce) cans white beans (cannellini beans) -- no salt added, rinsed and drained

 - 1/2 teaspoon black pepper